 By the end of this blog, you’ll learn:

 Solana administers a new, permissionless, and high-speed layer-1 blockchain.
-It is often believed that blockchains can only be built in such a way that will have developers sacrificing either of the three pillars of the blockchain trilemma.
+It is often believed that blockchains can only be built so that developers will sacrifice either of the three pillars of the blockchain trilemma.

 The blockchain trilemma, a concept proposed by Vitalik Buterin, refers to the commonly held notion in the crypto space that, among the three important aspects, decentralization, security, and scalability, decentralized networks can only offer any two of the three benefits at a given time.
-However, Solana aims to solve this issue in a unique way.
+However, Solana aims to solve this issue uniquely.

 As one of the most efficient blockchains in the space, Solana employs a hybrid protocol of Proof-of-Stake (PoS), and Proof-of-History (PoH), a concept developed by the Solana team.